 The Government estimates that for most people, the FHSS scheme could boost the savings they can put towards a deposit by at least 30 per cent compared with saving through a standard deposit account1.

 This is due to the concessional tax treatment of superannuation and that the current interest rate on most deposit accounts is lower than the deemed interest rate that will be applied to your FHSS scheme contributions2.

-From 1 July 2018, you can apply to the Australian Taxation Office (ATO) when you are planning on purchasing your first home.
+You can apply to the Australian Taxation Office (ATO) when you are planning on purchasing your first home.
 The ATO will assess your eligibility and calculate your deemed earnings on your additional contributions2.
-Consider approaching the ATO as soon as you are starting to look to allow enough time for the ATO process of assessing and then releasing your money.
+Consider approaching the ATO as soon as you are starting to look for a home, to allow enough time for the ATO process of assessing and then releasing your money.
 The ATO will then notify your super fund as to how much of your super savings the fund can release to you, and any tax considerations for you to be aware of.
 More information on this process can be found on the ATO website.

 1 2017 Budget Speech

-Any tax considerations outlined above are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
-The tax implications can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser.
+BT cannot give tax advice.
+Any tax considerations outlined in this article are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
+The tax implications of superannuation can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser.

 This article may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.